 You may be thinking, “Well, that’s social media – and social media isn’t my game.”
 But the trend is not exclusive to the realm of social channels.
 According to Cisco, by next year online videos will constitute over 80% of all consumer internet traffic.
 Just cogitate upon that for a second: more than four-fifths of internet traffic will be to videos.

 Our expectations of what makes a satisfying browsing experience are changing.
 As a savvy business owner you would do well to respond to the flux of consumer expectations and deliver slick, professional video content that reinforces your brand and strikes a chord with your audience.

 Not only will this keep you relevant in a fast-changing landscape, but it will get your message across more effectively.
 A Forbes article states that viewers retain 95% of a message when they observe it in a video – compared to just 10% when reading it in a text.

 So yes, there might just be some utility in embedding a nicely-shot video to your product or category page, building up your YouTube channel and sharing relevant videos on social media.
 This includes live videos – which are growing in popularity – for breaking news or behind-the-scenes content.

-You could spend all day reading surprising video marketing statistics, but you’d be better off addressing your aversion to stepping in front of the camera and making video a pillar of your strategy in 2021.
+You could spend all day reading surprising video marketing statistics, but you’d be better off addressing your aversion to stepping in front of the camera and making video a pillar of your strategy next year.
 Who knows, you might just be a natural!